 Delivering the growth proposed in the Huntingdonshire's Local Plan to 2036 in a sustainable way for the transport network is a key challenge for the district.
 Future development, in particular at Alconbury Weald, is dependent on securing significant upgrades to the region's transport infrastructure and network.
-If new growth areas are to be attractive places to live and work, they need to be well-integrated into the fabric of the region's transport network, including the highway network without worsening congestion and provide seamless public transport connectivity between market towns and between the district and other locations such as Cambridge, Peterborough, and London.

-A proposed new rail station at Alconbury would enable a north-south rail connection and bring benefits to residents, workers and businesses within the new development as well as creating valuable links to other economic hubs.
-The environmental impacts of such transport infrastructure must however be mitigated, with measures implemented to maximise carbon and health benefits of the scheme.
+If new growth areas are to be attractive places to live and work, they need to be well-integrated into the fabric of the region's transport network, including the highway network (and the A1 and A14) without worsening congestion;-and provide include seamless public transport connectivity between market towns and between the district and other locations such as Cambridge, Peterborough and London. to Huntingdon, Cambridge, and London (including prospect of railway station at Alconbury Weald).
+A proposed new rail station at Alconbury would enable a north-south rail connection and bring benefits to residents, workers and businesses within the new development as well asand creatinge valuable links to other economic hubs.
+The Eenvironmental constraints impacts of such transport infrastructure must howeveralse be mitigated, with measures implemented to maximise carbon and health benefits of the scheme.

-We will work closely with partners at Huntingdonshire District Council (HDC) as well as Cambridgeshire County Council, Network Rail and National Highways and other key stakeholders to help secure funding sources, recognising too that HDC are a Community Infrastructure Levy charging authority, to enable the required infrastructure for this growth to be delivered.
+We will work closely with partners at Huntingdonshire District Council (HDC) as well as Cambridgeshire County Council, Network Rail and National Highways and other key stakeholders to help secure funding sources, recognising too that HDC are a CIL charging authority, to enable the required infrastructure for this growth is to be delivered.